minmingzhao/CarND-Vehicle-Detection-master/README.md

 * ClassifierData.p, ProcessedData.p (temperaly output data files for easy resume work)
 * lesson_functions.py (functions build in course which helps extract image car features)
 * folder `output_images` (output images)
-*
+* project_video.mp4, processed_r3_MZ_project_video.mp4, processed_wLane_r4_project_video.mp4 (original mp4 and output vehicle detection and tracking without and with advanced lane finding)

 ### Discussion
 As we could see from the output video, the vehicle detection is still not perfect yet as it sometimes gives pretty large bounding box onto the car which in practice means low accuracy of knowing where exactly the car is.
+Also there are still some false positive in some cases especially some road rails.
 An improvement could be using smaller sliding windows or apply higher threshold on heatmap.

 Another further possible improvement is to achieve better testing accuracy using deep learning method instead of linear SVM.
 However using deep learning may require more carefulness in terms of responsiveness in real time driving.